Inhabited as of 5/05

 2000 – Did Not Appear

 During our visit to Merricourt, we saw one home which was occupied, right in the middle of the townsite.
-We also heard someone calling frantically for their dog, so we didn’t stay in that area long.
-There are quite a few abandoned structures, as well as some buildings which are still maintained and used regularly.
+We also heard someone calling for their dog, so we didn’t stay in that area long.
+There are quite a few abandoned structures, as well as some buildings which are still maintained.
 The surrounding miles of farmland are dotted with crumbling farms in every direction.
 Population loss was hard on this part of the state.

 A nicely paved two-lane highway runs right through the middle of Merricourt, but there’s very little risk you’ll encounter any traffic.
 This town is very much off-the-beaten-path.

-Merricourt is so remote, FM radio and cell phone service are nearly non-existent.
+Merricourt is so remote, FM radio and cell phone service were nearly non-existent when we visited in 2005.
 There are no services of any kind in Merricourt.

-Concerning the first building pictured below, Host/Author/Producer Keith Norman writes, “This building is my Aunt and Uncle’s old house.
+Concerning the building pictured above, Host/Author/Producer Keith Norman writes, “This building is my Aunt and Uncle’s old house.
 They operated the post office from the building.”

 He continues, “The old WPA constructed gymnasium is currently owned by a British construction/energy company.
 The area just to the west of Merricourt is considered the best place in the entire United States for wind energy.
 The British company (and I forget the company name) has talked about a Billion dollar wind energy project in the area.
 No word on when or if they’ll ever get going.